-Verification is carried out by competent third party verifiers with knowledge of existing standards and requirements as well as knowledge of the nature the operators' business operations.
+Verification is carried out by New Zealand Food Safety recognised verifiers with knowledge of existing standards and requirements as well as knowledge of the nature the operators' business operations.
 Verification is a mechanism of providing the regulator with the necessary insights on operators' compliance with applicable law, which in turn informs the regulator in deciding whether or not to issue an official assurance in respect of a consignment of animal material or animal products.